Timac/FB9687147-swiftui-animation-deinit-thread/README.md

 ## Description

-This simple Xcode project demonstrates an issue with SwiftUI where a View animation triggers deinit in a thread
+This simple Xcode project demonstrates an issue with SwiftUI where a View animation triggers deinit in a thread.
+This issue has been reported as FB9687147 to Apple.

 ![](video.mov)